 At the time of writing, Litecoin Cash was only listed on one exchange: YoBit.

 If you want to buy LCC, here’s an example of how you can do it on YoBit:

 Step 1.
 Create an account with a cryptocurrency exchange that allows you to trade LCC.

 As Litecoin Cash isn’t listed on every crypto exchange, you’ll first need to search for an exchange that lists this coin in one or more currency pairings.
 Once you’ve found a suitable exchange, you can sign up for an account by providing your email address and setting up a password.

 To satisfy Know Your Customer (KYC) laws, some exchanges will also request your full name, contact details and proof of ID before allowing you to start trading.
 Don’t forget to also enable two-factor authentication to provide an extra layer of security for your holdings.

 Step 2.
 Deposit funds into your account

-At the time of writing on 21 February 2018, it’s not possible to exchange Canadian dollars (CAD) for LCC in one transaction.
-Instead, you’ll first need to use your CAD to acquire a crypto that’s available in a pairing with LCC, for example bitcoin (BTC), and then exchange that cryptocurrency for LCC.
+At the time of writing (February 2018), it’s not possible to exchange Philippine peso (PHP) for LCC in one transaction.
+Instead, you’ll first need to use your PHP to acquire a crypto that’s available in a pairing with LCC, for example bitcoin (BTC), and then exchange that cryptocurrency for LCC.